Home Divorce Page 5

 Article 7

-The interested parties referred to in these Rules shall be the applicants for countervailing investigation, the known export operators
+The interested parties as referred to in these Rules shall be the applicants of antidumping investigations, the known export operators

 Article 8

-An interested party or the government of an interested country (region) requesting a hearing shall file a written application for
+Where an interested party demands the holding of a hearing, it shall file a written application to the BIEFT.

-the name, address and the relevant information of the applicant for the hearing;
+name, address and relevant information of the applicant for hearing;

 Article 9